jjssantos/primer-id-progs/README.md

   ```
   for i in 151_62_S1 141_64_S1 141_65_S2; do pandaseq -f ${i}_R1.fastq -r ${i}_R2.trim.fastq -F -T 8 -u ${i}_pandaseq_unaligned.fastq > ${i}.contigs.fastq; done
   ```
   Takes 5 sec.
+Note that the binary of pandaseq provided will probably not work on your system.
+You will need to compile a version for your system.
+I am working on making a portable version and may include this at a later date.
+  If your reads are not overlapping, you can use the `concatenate_reads.pl` script, which will reverse complement R2 and insert an appropriate number of Ns between the reads in a pair based on their alignment with the reference.

-5. Extract primerID from sequences
+5. Extract primerID from sequences and place in the first line of the fastq record
   ```
   for i in 151_62_S1 141_64_S1 141_65_S2; do f=${i}.contigs.fastq; filter_fastq_by_primerid_length.pl --removepost --post CA --file_in $f --n 12; done
   ```
   Takes ~1 min. each.
 (3 min.
 30 sec. total)

-6. Split into barcode regions and remove primer sequences
+6. Split into amplicon regions and strip off primer sequences
   ```
   for i in 151_62_S1 141_64_S1 141_65_S2; do Btrim64 -p primers.txt -t ${i}.contigs.pid.fastq -o ${i}.contigs.pid.btrim.fastq -u 2 -v 2 -S -B -e 300; done
   ```